 The Working Group noted that the use of the term ‘Repeated material breaches’ could lead to disputes as to whether a breach is material.
-The drafting states that parties will take proportionate action, and where a customer feels the action has been disproportionate there is a right to issue to the Authority.
+The drafting states that parties will take proportionate action, and where a customer feels the action has been disproportionate there is a right to refer to the Authority.

 There was a concern in the consultation responses that such transparency might lead to a perception of an allowed number of breaches.
 The group decided to expand on this question during its next consultation.

+Please provide an indication of the number of customers on your networks who are exceeding their capacity?

+Of the responses received, volumes were spread between 100 and 1,000 per distribution region.

 DCP 114 – SECOND CONSULTATION

 The second consultation was issued to a wider distribution list, which included Customers, DCUSA Parties and Ofgem.
-The consultation document, along with the responses received, is provided as Attachment 4.
+The consultation document, along with the responses received, is provided as Attachment 5.
+This contained the same legal drafting as the first consultation, as originally proposed.

-The Working Group reviewed each of the Thirteen responses received to the consultation and concluded that the majority of respondents understood the intent of DCP 114.
+The Working Group reviewed each of the thirteen responses to the consultation and concluded that the majority of respondents understood the intent of DCP 114.
 The majority of respondents were also supportive of the principles of the CP.

 One respondent noted that they understood the reasons to increase the capacity; but that has already occurred in billing of the Supplier.
-There is only an issue where the additional capacity is not ‘available’ for safety reasons (overload) or the need to actually do local reinforcement.
-For which the load reinforcement (a competitive activity) requires the customer pay for works.
+There is only an issue where the additional capacity is not ‘available’ for safety reasons (overload) or the need to actually do local reinforcement, for which the load reinforcement (a competitive activity) requires the customer pay for works.

 The Working Group noted that DCP 114 will ensure that demand is more effectively managed.
 If a customer exceeds its capacity and takes benefit from a previous reinforcement, currently there are no provisions to recover the costs from them.
 This CP will create such a provision.